Analytical studies on 3D hairy rotating black hole interiors: Kasner inversion and transitions

-At the end of this section, we make some remarks on the interior of 4D static black hole counterpart.
+Now we make some remarks on the interior of 4D static black hole counterpart.
 As discussed before, the inversion and transitions are independent processes.
-Therefore, within a single transition, we obtain the approximate equation \eqref{eq-tran-v} for $v$.
-This approximate equation is the same as the one in 3D non-rotating black holes, inside which we expect two types of transitions depending on the initial value of $|v|$.
-Given the structural similarity between our equation \eqref{eq-tran-v} and that in \cite{Hartnoll:2022rdv}, we also expect these two types of transitions to exist in 4D counterpart.
+Therefore, within a single transition, we obtain the simplified equation \eqref{eq-v-simp} for $v$.
+This equation is the same as the one in 3D non-rotating black holes, inside which we expect two types of transitions depending on the initial value of $|v|$.
+Given the structural similarity between our equation \eqref{eq-v-simp} and that in \cite{Hartnoll:2022rdv}, we also expect these two types of transitions to exist in 4D counterpart.
 The only difference lies in the coefficients.
 By repeating the same procedure in 4D, we find that all expressions are highly similar to our results here.
-There the critical value of $|v_c^T|=2\sqrt{3}$ for transitions.
-Furthermore, we can predict the critical value of $|v_c^I|$ for inversion (if we assume the black hole is rotating or boosting along one spatial direction) by $|v_c^I|=|v_c^T|$, which has been confirmed in \cite{Prihadi:2025czn}.
+There the critical value of $v_c^T=2\sqrt{3}$ for transitions.
+Furthermore, we can predict the critical value of $v_c^I$ for inversion (if we assume the black hole is rotating or boosting along one spatial direction) by $v_c^I=v_c^T$, which has been confirmed in \cite{Prihadi:2025czn}.

-The reason why only decreasing type of transitions was found in \cite{Hartnoll:2022rdv} is that certain terms were omitted from \eqref{eq-v-simp}, resulting in a solution that only captures the decreasing transitions.
-This may not be problematic, as we also observe only decreasing transitions in 3D non-rotating black holes, as discussed in Sec. \ref{sec: Comment on parameter spaces}.
-However, we argue that the increasing type of transitions should not be ignored in non-rotating black holes, since it corresponds to a fundamentally different fate of the singularity at extremely late times, as discussed in the following Sec. \ref{sec: Comment on late time singularity}.
-This remains the case even though the parameter space supporting increasing transitions constitutes a set of very small measure within the full space of solutions.
+The reason why only decreasing type of transitions was found in \cite{Hartnoll:2022rdv} is that certain terms were omitted from \eqref{eq-v-simp}, resulting in a solution that only captures the decreasing transitions. { Given that only decreasing transitions are found in 3D non-rotating black holes (Sec. \ref{sec: Comment on parameter spaces}), omitting these terms is plausible. }However, for the increasing type of transitions (if they exist) these terms should not be omitted.
+Moreover, in this case the singularity evolves towards a fundamentally different fate at extremely late times, as discussed in the following Sec. \ref{sec: Comment on late time singularity}.